ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 ### Hookup the Interceptors

 Now that we have the interceptors, we need to hook them up.
-We will do this in the `AppModule` (`src/app/app.module.ts`).
-To do this, add the interceptors to the `providers` array of the `AppModule`.
+We will modify the bootstrap configuration in `src/main.ts` by adding the interceptors to the `providers` array.
 This ensures that they are used by the whole application.
 The `HTTP_INTERCEPTORS` array needs to be imported from `@angluar/common/http`.

 ```typescript
 { provide: HTTP_INTERCEPTORS, useClass: AuthInterceptor, multi: true },